 Another nostalgic homemade Halloween classic is candy apples.
 We made these ones pink to match our pink Halloween party theme.
 Get the full recipe to make the pink candy apples here.
 They are decorated with sprinkles and edible glitter, and they couldn’t look more magical.
 I also used one plastic spider on each too, so I was sure to warn guests.

 These are traditional candy apples, like the red ones you might find at a carnival or fair.
 They’re super crunchy, and glossy and beautiful.
 Wrap some up to use as a unique gift and party favor for guests.

 Pink Halloween Party Decorations Makeover

-I found lots of fun finding Halloween decor at the thrift shop, and used some old stuff from last year and gave it a pink makeover.
+I found lots of fun finding Halloween decor and party supplies at the thrift shop, and used some old stuff from last year and gave it a pink makeover.
 The pumpkins all started out in various shades of orange.
 I used a light pink and a dusty pink spray paint and turned each one into a pink decoration to make it match our playful color palette.
 Our fun decorations turned out so cute.
-I also added in a few spiders for too.
-Won’t the pink spiders be cute on a black cobweb.
+Another unique idea was to paint a few spiders pink too.
+Won’t the pink spiders be cute on a black cobweb for a spooky attraction.
 Spray paint is the way to take your decor from old to a new whimsical Halloween collection.